opencog/generate/README.md

 networks as well.
 So are social networks.
-What these all have in common is an underlying set of allowed (or preferred) attachments, moves, changes or state transitions, as well as hard and soft constraints on what attachements, moves are possible.
+What these all have in common is an underlying set of allowed (or preferred) attachments, moves, changes or state transitions, as well as hard and soft constraints on what attachments, moves are possible.

 The goal of the code in this repo is to generate such networks, given a (weighted) collection of constraints and/or transition rules and/or